What are business rates?

 How your business rates are calculated

-The Valuation Office Agency sets the rateable value on which your rates are based.
+The HMRC Valuation Office sets the rateable value on which your rates are based.

 Government

-The government sets the multiplier and makes national rules about business rates.
+The Government set the multipliers and make national rules about business rates.

 Local authority